MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdevicequeryusbcapability.md

 <tr>
 <td>GUID_USB_CAPABILITY_CHAINED_MDLS</td>
 <td>
-The new USB driver stack in Windows 8 is capable of accepting a chained MDL (see <a href="/windows-hardware/drivers/ddi/wdm/ns-wdm-_mdl">MDL</a>) from the a KMDF-based USB client driver.
+The new USB driver stack in Windows 8 is capable of accepting a chained MDL (see <a href="/windows-hardware/drivers/ddi/wdm/ns-wdm-_mdl">MDL</a>) from a KMDF-based USB client driver.

  For more information about the chained MDLs capability in the USB driver stack, see <a href="/windows-hardware/drivers/ddi/index">How to Send Chained MDLs</a>.